 The new concentration is available to students immediately.
 The curriculum is based on the “standard” engineering core curriculum, but also includes key pre-requisites in biology and environmental science and geological sciences.
 The concentration currently defines two options.
 The first focuses on energy and power, while the second focuses on chemical and biological technology.
 Many other course combinations are possible.
 The detailed course requirements are listed in the environmental engineering program outline.

-Students interested in the environmental engineering curriculum should understand that, as a new offering, the program is not accredited by ABET.
+Students interested in the environmental engineering curriculum should understand that, as a new offering, the program is not accredited by Engineering Accreditation Commission of ABET (www.abet.org).
 Students who require an ABET-accredited program should consider other engineering concentrations, some of which have options which share many of the same course requirements with the new environmental engineering program, but are fully ABET-accredited.
 ABET accreditation may eventually be sought for the new program, although this decision cannot be made for at least two or three years, until after the first class graduates from the program.

 Prof. Indrek Külaots

 The concentration is composed of the following courses:

 - Additional courses in biology, environmental sciences, and geological sciences